Larry L Ringering

 The CERT training for community groups is usually delivered in 2 1/2 hour sessions, one evening a week over a 7 week period.
 The training consists of the following:

-During each session participants are required to bring safety equipment (gloves, goggles, mask) and disaster supplies (bandages, flashlight, dressings) which will be used during the session.
+There is no cost to attend the class.
+However, during each session participants are required to bring their own personal protective equipment (gloves, goggles, mask) and first aid / disaster supplies (bandages, flashlight, dressings) which will be used during the session.
 By doing this for each session, participants are building a disaster response kit of items that they will need during a disaster.

 CERT is about readiness, people helping people, rescuer safety, and doing the greatest good for the greatest number.
 CERT is a positive and realistic approach to emergency and disaster situations where citizens will be initially on their own and their actions can make a difference.
 Through training, citizens can manage utilities and put out small fires; treat the three killers by opening airways, controlling bleeding, and treating for shock; provide basic medical aid; search for and rescue victims safely; and organize themselves and spontaneous volunteers to be effective.